IgnaGonzalezz/NotesApp/README.md

     - Build the Docker images for both the backend and frontend.
     - Start the PostgreSQL database service.
     - Start the backend API service.
-    - Start the frontend development server.
+    - Start the frontend web server.

 3.  **Access the application:**
     - **Frontend:** Open your web browser and navigate to `http://localhost:3000`